Definition

 If a Player has a card in their Hand or Foot of the same rank as the top pile of the discard pile, they are allowed to “take the pile”, and draw the top 7 cards of the discard pile.

-However, when doing this, the Player may only use that card which was on top of the discard pile for a meld that turn.
+However, when doing this, the Player may only use that card that was on top of the discard pile for a meld that turn.
 The other 6 cards may not be played until that Player’s next turn.

 Melding